robahadewuyi60-hash/robahadewuyi60-hash/README.md

-👋 Hi, I’m Maggie Wolff.
+👋 Hi, I’m Robah Adewuyi.

-💼 I'm a data scientist based in Chicago, currently working in the travel tech industry.
+💼 I'm a data analyst enthusiast based in Lagos.
+I am currently seeking internships and junior role opportuinities

 👀 I’m interested in analysis and prediction related to product analytics and user experiences.
 My work typically focuses on A/B (hypothesis) testing, predictive analytics, reporting & insights, and defining new metrics.
 The tools I primarily use are Python, R, SQL, Tableau, and Adobe Analytics.